+Kaieteur Falls in Guyana is the world's largest single-drop waterfall by the volume of water flowing over it.
 Kaieteur National Park, located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana, covers a broad range of habitat types and is home to many species unique to the region.
-The park is especially renowned for the Kaieteur Falls.

-Part of the Guiana Shield, an area of tropical rain forest and flat-topped mountains, the park is home to wildlife like the tiny golden frog and the Guianan cock-of-the-rock, a bird whose males are known for their bright orange plumage.
+Part of the Guiana Shield, an area of tropical rainforest and flat-topped mountains, the park is home to wildlife like the tiny golden frog and the Guianan cock-of-the-rock, a bird whose males are known for their bright orange plumage.